Yicz/ElasticSearch-Reference/07_Aggregations/03_Pipeline_Aggregations/09_Moving_Average_Aggregation.md

 ### Holt-Winters

-The `holt_winters` model (aka "triple exponential") incorporates a third exponential term which tracks the seasonal aspect of your data.
+The `holt_winters` model (aka) incorporates a third exponential term which tracks the seasonal aspect of your data.
 This aggregation therefore smooths based on three components: "level", "trend" and "seasonality".

 The level and trend calculation is identical to `holt` The seasonal calculation looks at the difference between the current point, and the point one period earlier.